c3lang/c3-web/src/content/docs/Generic Programming/operator-overloading.md

 Violating the expected behaviour of operators is why operator overloading is often frowned upon despite its usefulness.
 Operator overloading that follows expectation can make the code clearer and easier to read.
-Violating expectations on the other hand, this obfuscates the code and makes it harder to share.
-It is poor style and poor taste.
+Violating expectations on the other hand obfuscates the code and makes it harder to share.
+It is bad style and poor taste.
 :::